-The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2017 and December 31, 2016, by RSM and EY, the Company's principal accountants for those fiscal years.
+The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2018 and December 31, 2017, by RSM, the Company's principal accountant for those fiscal years.

-Fisc Fiscal Year Ended(1)
+Fisca Fiscal Year

+End ed(1)

-2017 2017 20
+2018 2017

-( (in thousands)
+(in thou ısands)

-Audit Fees (2) \$ 217 \$ 544
+Audit Fees(2) \$293 \$217

-Audit-related Fees (3) -
+Audit-related Fees(3)

-Tax Fees (4) -
+Tax Fees(4)

-All Other Fees (5) -
+All Other Fees(5)

-Total Fees \$ 217 \$ 544
+Total Fees \$293 \$217

 - (1) All fees described above were pre-approved by the Audit Committee. - (2) Audit Fees are fees for the annual audit and quarterly reviews of the Company's financial statements, audits required by public company regulation, professional consultations with respect to accounting issues, registration statement filings and issuance of consents and similar matters. - (3) Audit-related Fees are fees for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees." - (4) Tax Fees are fees for tax compliance, planning and preparation. - (5) All Other Fees are fees for products and services other than the services described above.
-No Other Fees were billed in fiscal year 2017 or 2016.
+No Other Fees were billed in fiscal year 2018 or 2017.

-In connection with the audit of the 2018 financial statements, the Company entered into an engagement agreement with RSM that sets forth the terms by which RSM would perform audit services for the Company.
+In connection with the audit of the 2019 financial statements, the Company plans to enter into an engagement agreement with RSM that sets forth the terms by which RSM would perform audit services for the Company.
 That agreement is subject to alternative dispute resolution procedures and an exclusion of non-monetary or equitable relief.